oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_database_actions_module.rst

 ..
 Description

 - Perform actions on a Database resource in Oracle Cloud Infrastructure
+- Disables the Database Management service for the database.
+- Enables the Database Management service for an Oracle Database located in Oracle Cloud Infrastructure.
+This service allows the database to access tools including Metrics and Performance hub.
+Database Management is enabled at the container database (CDB) level.
 - Changes encryption key management from customer-managed, using the `Vault service <https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm>`_, to Oracle-managed.
+- Updates one or more attributes of the Database Management service for the database.
 - Restore a Database based on the request parameters you provide.
 - Creates a new version of an existing `Vault service <https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm>`_ key.
 - Upgrades the specified Oracle Database instance.